ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 there would be an agreed-upon standard for determining a domain's existence.

-Since the DMARC mechanism is focused on email, one might think that the definition of resolvable in [@!RFC5321] applies.
+Since the DMARC mechanism is focused on email, one might think that the definition of "resolvable" in [@!RFC5321] applies.
 Using that definition, only names that resolve to MX Resource Records (RRs), A RRs, or AAAA RRs are deemed to be resolvable and to exist in the DNS.
 This is a common practice among Mail Receivers to determine whether or not to accept a mail message before performing